oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 ## Txn-Token Request Processing
 When the Transaction Token Service receives a Txn-Token Request it MUST validate the requesting workload client authentication and determine if that workload is authorized to obtain the Txn-Tokens with the requested values.
 The authorization policy for determining such issuance is out of scope for this specification.

-Next, the Transaction Token Service MUST validate the `subject_token` and determine the values to specify as the `sub_id` of the issued Txn-Token.
-What `format` mechanism of Subject Identifiers for Security Event Tokens {{RFC9493}} is used for the issued Txn-Token is out of scope of this specification.
-For example, many deployments may chose to use the `iss_sub` format as described in section 3.2.3 of Subject Identifiers for Security Event Tokens {{RFC9493}} those others formats are perfectly valid as well.
+Next, the Transaction Token Service MUST validate the `subject_token` and determine the value to specify as the `sub` of the issued Txn-Token.
+The Txn-Token Service MUST ensure the `sub` value is unique within the trust boundary defined by the `aud` claim.

-The Transaction Token Service MUST set the `iss` claim of the Txn-Token to it's own issuer URI.
 The Transaction Token Service MUST set the `iat` claim to the time of issuance of the Txn-Token.
-The Transaction Token Service MUST set the `aud` claim to the Trust Domain name of the Transaction Token Service.
+The Transaction Token Service MUST set the `aud` claim to a Trust Domain of the Transaction Token Service.
+If the Transaction Token Service supports multiple trust domains, then it MUST determine the correct `aud` value for this request.
 The Transaction Token Service MUST set the `exp` claim to the expiry time of the Txn-Token.
 The Transaction Token Service MUST set the `txn` claim to a unique ID specific to this transaction.

+The Transaction Token Service MAY set the `iss` claim of the Txn-Token to a value defining the entity that signed the Txn-Token.
+This claim MUST be ommitted if not set.

-The Transaction Token Service MUST take the value specified in the `scope` parameter of the request and copy it into the `purp` claim of the issued Txn-Token.
-Additionaly, the `request_context` data SHOULD be added to the `req_ctx` object of the Txn-Token.
-In addition, the Transaction Token Service MUST put the authenticated requesting workload identifier in the `req_ctx` object as the `req_wl` claim.
+The Transaction Token Service MUST evaluate the value specified in the `scope` parameter of the request to determine the `purp` claim of the issued Txn-Token.

+If a `request_context` parameter is present in the Txn-Token Request, the data SHOULD be added to the `req_ctx` object of the Txn-Token.
+In addition, the Transaction Token Service SHOULD add the authenticated requesting workload identifier in the `req_ctx` object as the `req_wl` claim.

-If an `authz_details` parameter is present in the Txn-Token Request, then the Transaction Token Service MUST specify the JSON object as the value of the `azd` claim.
+If a `request_details` parameter is present in the Txn-Token Request, then the Transaction Token Service SHOULD propagate the data from the `request_details` object into the claims in the `azd` object as authorized by the Transaction Token Service authorization policy for the requesting client.

 The Transaction Token Service MAY provide additional processing and verification that is outside the scope of this specification.